Agencies Responsible for regulating drones in the Republic of Cyprus

 Open Category

 Given the low level of risk, neither prior authorization by the competent authority nor a declaration by the drone operator is required.
-The drone’s total takeoff mass must be less than 25kg, and it must be operated within a visual line of sight at a maximum altitude of 120m.
+The drone’s total takeoff mass must be less than 25kg and be operated within a visual line of sight at a maximum altitude of 120m.

 Specific Category